Woodland Explorer Residential (3 Day)

 Nature Awareness: Deepen connections with nature using awareness games, barefoot walking and good old chilling out leaning against a tree.

 Campfire Cooking: Over the week we will make lots of different campfire treats to keep us sustained!
+All our meals will be cooked on the fire.

 Games and storytelling: Lots of games to support everything we’re learning and just to have fun and a run-around.
 Storytelling around the campfire.